Charlottefrid/Charlotte-Jenny-Project-OIM3640/README.md

 **1. Shared Learning Goals**
 a.
 To construct a Minimum Viable Product (MVP), it will be necessary to comprehend the fundamentals of software development, including programming languages, software architecture, and software development processes.
 b.
 We will learn how to collaborate with other team members, effectively communicate, and share responsibilities.
 c.
-As we develop our MVP, we will learn how to manage the product, including defining and prioritizing product features and comprehending user requirements.
+As we develop our MVP of app using flask, we will learn how to manage the product, including defining and prioritizing product features and comprehending user requirements.

 **2. Individual Learning Goals**
 a.
-We will learn how to develop software using Python and other tools.
+We will learn how to develop software using Python and other tools, especially on API, CHATBOT, and FLASK.
 b.
 To guarantee the successful deliverance of the software, we will acquire project management skills such as task management, time management, risk management etc.

 ## 3. Implementation Plan